Machine Learning Unveils the Power Law of Finite-Volume Energy Shifts

-Here, $n$ is an unknown parameter and needed to be fixed for various samples.
-The parameter $\mu$ in Eq.~\eqref{Eq:long_V} is set as $10,~20,~\dots,120,~400,~600,~800~\mathrm{MeV}$ corresponding the range of force $19.73,~9.87,\dots, ~1.64,~0.49,~0.33,~0.25~\mathrm{fm}$.
+Here, $n$ is an unknown parameter and needs to be fixed for various samples.
+The parameter $\mu$ in Eq.~\eqref{Eq:long_V} is set as $10,~20,~\dots,120,~400,~600,~800~\mathrm{MeV}$ corresponding to the range of force $19.73,~9.87,\dots, ~1.64,~0.49,~0.33,~0.25~\mathrm{fm}$.
 The first two ranges of force are compatible with the box size.
-As analyzed in Ref.~\cite{supp}, the power of $L$ in Eq.~\eqref{Eq:long_range} decreases when the force range decreases.
-Moreover, when $\mu$ goes to infinity, i.e. the short-range interaction, the power $n$ comes back to the formula $E_L = C_1+C_2\exp(-C_3L)L^{-1}$ deduced from the L\"{u}scher formula~\cite{Luscher:1985dn}.
-It indicates that no matter the form of the potential, the finite-volume extrapolation formula $E_L = C_1+C_2\exp(-C_3L)L^{-1}$ can be reproduced, once the range of force is short enough.
-On the other hand, when $\mu$ goes to zero, the power goes to infinity, which presents the behavior for the infinity long-range interaction~\cite{supp}.
-The range of the force for the first two points of Fig.2 in Ref.~\cite{supp} are compatible with the box size and cannot reflect the correct finite-volume behavior.
+As analyzed in the SM, the power of $L$ in Eq.~\eqref{Eq:long_range} decreases when the force range decreases.
+Moreover, when $\mu$ goes to infinity, i.e., the short-range interaction, the power $n$ comes back to the formula $E_L = C_1+C_2\exp(-C_3L)L^{-1}$ deduced from the L\"{u}scher formula.~\cite{Luscher:1985dn} It indicates that no matter the form of the potential, the finite-volume extrapolation formula $E_L = C_1+C_2\exp(-C_3L)L^{-1}$ can be reproduced once the range of force is short enough.
+On the other hand, when $\mu$ goes to zero, the power goes to infinity, which presents the behavior for the infinite long-range interaction (see the SM).
+The range of the force for the first two points of Fig.S2 of SM is compatible with the box size and cannot reflect the correct finite-volume behavior.